maliMirkec/personal-website/site/articles/nightmare-dx-shopify.md

 Shopify doesn't support Git.
 I imagine that implementing Git in this kind of project is challenging, but I think many developers would be happy to have staging and development instances controlled by Git.
 I know I would.

-Edit 2021/08/23: I was brought to my attention that Shopify has [GitHub integration](https://shopify.dev/themes/tools/github).
+Edit 2021/08/23: It was brought to my attention that Shopify has [GitHub integration](https://shopify.dev/themes/tools/github).
 I look forward to test this integration in the future.

 ### Structure